Do We Want To Lose Creativity To AI? (Editorial – December 2025)

 What Qualities Does A Geek Have: To question everything.

-The Reveal: If you want to be especially creative and not sure how to proceed on a story point which is commonly called a writer’s block, have a couple days break and your creative aspect will take over and find a solution.
+The Reveal: If you want to be especially creative and are not sure how to proceed on a story point, which is commonly called a writer’s block, have a couple days’ break, and your creative aspect will take over and find a solution.

 Observation: The weirdest game advert on British TV is a word game you can play while operating on a patient without anaesthetic.

-Observation: I was curious about any British town names that were not used as surnames and thought it would be a test for goggle’s search engine.
-It couldn’t say for definite that none had never been used but made a valid point for Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
-A fair point but even the Welsh village’s inhabitants abbreviate it down to ‘Llanfair’ so not totally out of the running.
+Observation: I was curious about any British town names that were not used as surnames and thought it would be a test for Google’s search engine.
+It couldn’t say for definite that none had ever been used but made a valid point for Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
+A fair point, but even the Welsh village’s inhabitants abbreviate it down to ‘Llanfair’, so not totally out of the running.

 Observation: Now here’s a non-festive thought.
-As a Type One diabetic, this is not the season of rich food as its toxic.
-With irritable bowl syndrome, there’s even less food choices.
+As a type one diabetic, this is not the season of rich food, as it’s toxic.
+With irritable bowel syndrome, there are even fewer food choices.
 So, if adverts were orientated towards my preferences, I probably wouldn’t see many of them for two and a half months each year.

 Submissions:-